-- This option allows you to specify how much Dash should be kept on balance in a ready-to-use anonymized state, meaning it has already passed through the PrivateSend mixing process.
+- This option allows you to specify how much Dash should be kept on balance in a ready-to-use mixed state, meaning it has already passed through the PrivateSend mixing process.
 If you do not have sufficient Dash available in your balance of unlocked inputs, the amount will be automatically reduced to the available balance and shown in red in the PrivateSend interface on the Overview tab.

 This tab includes options related to how your connection to the Dash network is made.

 - Map port using UPnP